Please leave your comments by clicking on the 'Comments' link below the post.

 I have often sat back and pondered as to why some people come into our lives -

-Some people come into our lives and exit as soon as they come in..Some people come into our lives for a considerable time and then vanish before you realise the same...Some people are just always there, whether you like it or not...
+Some people come into our lives and exit as soon as they come in...Some people come into our lives for a considerable time and then vanish before you realise the same...Some people are just always there, whether you like it or not...

 In all these cases, believe it or not, each one of them was destined to change our lives in the smallest of ways.
-The role they play in our lives need not be always be good; the memories of them need not be sweet, it can be bitter or maybe a memory that will always leave you with a tingle of sadness.
-But whatever role they play, they change our lives and many at times, its for the best.
+The role they play in our lives need not always be good; the memories of them need not be sweet, it can be bitter or maybe a memory that will always leave you with a tingle of sadness.
+But whatever role they play, they change our lives and many times, it's for the best.

 Thoughts about a good experience always bring up a smile on my face; if it is funny then sometimes I laugh out loud thinking about it.
 This is when people declare I have gone mad. ;-) Whatever the experience, good or bad, there is a lot to learn from these and move on with life.
-And I believe only this attitude will get us all through the rest of our life.
-Life is strange and complicated especially after school and college; every year after that has its own story to tell.
+And I believe only this attitude will get us all through the rest of our lives.
+Life is strange and complicated, especially after school and college; every year after that has its own story to tell.
 So many years lie ahead for me to figure out the rest of the assignments that people end up completing and in the process bring about a change in my life as well as in the lives of people around me.

-Monday 24 January 2011
+Monday, 24 January 2011

 ‘Roses are red, Violets are blue, I wish I could…’

 This was written way back in 2000, my mind boggles at the fact that it has been more than 10 years.
 If I remember correctly, I had written this when I was in the 11th standard.
-A couple of years later, I had given this poem for the college magazine.
-I didn't really expect it to actually make it to the college magazine and yea, it did but this poem was listed under the section called 'Black Comedy' !!
+A couple of years later, I had given this poem to the college magazine.
+I didn't really expect it to actually make it to the college magazine and yeah, it did but this poem was listed under the section called 'Black Comedy' !!
 I got no proper explanation for this and very much a cruel joke!

 ‘Roses are red,